ResponseStatusContainer E220LoRaTransmitter::init()

 }

-This is the way I configure my LoRa module.
-However, whenever I try to set
+This is how I configure my LoRa module.
+However, whenever I try to set:

 configuration.SPED.uartBaudRate = UART_BPS_XXXXXXX;